-If you have decided to visit Kashan on your Iran trip, you can enjoy not only a collection of historical highlights, but also a hike through the Maranjab Desert.
+If you have decided to visit the city on your Iran trip, you can enjoy not only a collection of historical highlights, but also a hike through the Maranjab Desert.
 While exploring Kashan you can visit some of the most exceptional traditional Houses and bath Houses in Iran.
-The major highlights and points of interest in Kashan are listed as below.
+The major highlights and points of interest are listed as below.
 (You can find more information on these attractions by checking out our Blog’s posts.)

 The first human settlement of Sialk Hills